-On 17 July at 11:00 EDT / 17:00 CEST, Landscape News editor Gabrielle Lipton spoke with acclaimed author Nicholas Carr, whose book The Shallows: What the Internet Is Doing to Our Brains was a finalist for the 2010 Pulitzer Prize, and Brad Simmons, who leads the digital events platform of the World Bank, World Bank Live, about how the rapid growth of digital spaces is changing the course of human connections, equity and shared info.
+In this GLF Live, Landscape News editor Gabrielle Lipton spoke with acclaimed author Nicholas Carr, whose book The Shallows: What the Internet Is Doing to Our Brains was a finalist for the 2010 Pulitzer Prize, and Brad Simmons, who leads the digital events platform of the World Bank, World Bank Live, about how the rapid growth of digital spaces is changing the course of human connections, equity and shared info.

 Nicholas Carr is an acclaimed writer whose work focuses on the intersection of technology, economics, and culture.
 His books include the Pulitzer Prize finalist The Shallows: What the Internet Is Doing to Our Brains (2010), Utopia Is Creepy (2016), The Glass Cage: Automation and Us (2014), The Big Switch: Rewiring the World, from Edison to Google (2008) and Does IT Matter?
 (2004).
 Carr has also written for many newspapers, magazines, and journals, including The Atlantic, The Wall Street Journal, The New York Times, TheWashington Post, Wired, Nature, and MIT Technology Review.
 He is a visiting professor of sociology at Williams College in Massachusetts and was the former executive editor of the Harvard Business Review.
 In 2015, he received the Neil Postman Award for Career Achievement in Public Intellectual Activity from the Media Ecology Association.